-l information aph about it. about a a specific phenomenon in your target culture and write a -
+10 Find information about a specific phenomenon in your target culture and write a paragraph about it.

 Nonverbal Dimension - intensity and culture differences

 Communication can be defined as a transfer or exchange of information between entities.
 Communication is one of the basic needs of human existence, but verbal communication is not the only means of communication available to us.
 Non-verbal communication includes any communication which is independent of a formal language and, nowadays, there are numerous means of non-verbal communication.